willsalazar5221/YSO_Python_Pipeline/recipes/retrieving_target_YSOs.md

 You will also need the SPICY catalog dataset, which will be provided to you or you can retrieve it from https://irsa.ipac.caltech.edu/data/SPITZER/GLIMPSE/overview.html

-OPTIONAL: If you would like to visualize the data, you can use DS9, which can be downloaded at https://sites.google.com/cfa.harvard.edu/saoimageds9
+<i>OPTIONAL</i>: If you would like to visualize the data, you can use DS9, which can be downloaded at https://sites.google.com/cfa.harvard.edu/saoimageds9

 ## Process